Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Magic Item Master (Level 18)

+*18th-level artificer feature*

-Starting at 18th level, you can attune to up to six magic items at once.
+You can now attune to up to six magic items at once.

 ### Ability Score Improvement (Level 19)

+*19th-level artificer feature*

 When you reach 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.